linguistcrg/RMALinguisticsProjects/README.md

 # RMALinguisticsProjects

-Repository of projects completed for courses in the RMA in Linguistics.
+Repository of projects completed for courses in the RMA in Linguistics at Utrecht University.
 Topics covered include:
 - Python basics: strings, functions, lists.
 - Weblicht/Autosearch
 - Corpora & annotation: BNC/CQP